 Instructions

-- When the meat is cooked through and the veggies are tender (10-15 minutes), add pumpkin puree, undrained beans, and the tomatoes with their juice to the pan.
+- Add Pumpkin, Beans & Tomatoes.
+When the meat is cooked through and the veggies are tender, add tomatoes, pumpkin puree, and beans to the pot.
+Stir to combine.
+(This mixture will be THICK!
+Don’t worry, we’re not done yet!)

 Notes